keerekeerweere/freenasmanila/README.rst

 ===================================
 OpenStack Manila driver for FreeNAS
 ===================================
 Manila is the name of project which provides ‘Shared file system Service’ for OpenStack.
-The source code in this directory represents manila driver implementation for FreeNAS.
-Where FreeSAN is Free and Open Source Network Attached Storage(NAS) software appliance.
-SO the driver code here is FreeNAS specific only and hence can not work with other storage appliances.
+The source code in this directory represents manila driver implementation for FreeNAS, where FreeNAS is Free and Open Source Network Attached Storage(NAS) software appliance.
+The driver code here is FreeNAS specific only and hence can not work with other storage appliances.
 This implementation supports NFS protocol, other protocols like CIFS etc.

 Files
 -----